navara99/final-project/README.md

 * The user can view all organizations they are a part of (companies/schools they belong to).

 ![My Organizations](./docs/my-organizations.gif)

+### Organization Details

+* Each organization has a details page, if the current user is a member of that organization, they have access to adding

 ### Job Board